MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 You can reject all transactions from emails in this list using the following syntax:

      RETURN Reject(“risky email”)
-     WHEN ContainsKey(“Risky email list”, “Email”, @username)
+     WHEN ContainsKey(“Risky email list”, “Email”, @email)

-This clause  checks if the *Email* column in the *Risky email* list contains *@username*.
+This clause  checks if the *Email* column in the *Risky email* list contains *email*.
 If it does, the transaction is rejected.

 ### Lookup